-Harassment of any kind (including physical, electronic, or verbal bullying) involving staff, students or visitors, whether on or off campus, is unacceptable.
-Harassment can be defined as unwelcome, unsolicited and unreciprocated behaviour by a person or group that may offend, humiliate or intimidate another, and interferes with a person’s right to work or study in a non-threatening environment.
+- Harrassment of any kind (including physical, electronic, or verbal bullying) involving staff, students or visitors, whether on or off campus.
+Harrassment can be defined as unwelcome, unsolicited and unreciprocated behaviour by a person or group that may offend, humiliate, or intimidate another, and interferes with a person's right to work or study in a non-threatening environment.

 If you have a complaint relating to a staff member, student or visitor, the normal procedure would be:

 - make an informal approach to the Head of Department.